Ngonidzashe-ux/AI-Website-Summarizer---Twitter-Image-Generator/README.md

-# AI Website Summarize and Tweet Generator
+# AI Website Summarizer and Tweet Generator
 This project utilizes OpenAI's GPT-3.5 Turbo model and DALL-E-2 to generate professional-sounding tweets for Twitter based on a provided website.
 The generated tweets are accompanied by images created by the DALL-E-2 model.
 The entire process is orchestrated through a Flask-based RESTful API.